SGP07/Discord_VLC/README.md

     source = "Paprika.mp4"
     ```
  * enter your channel id in the discord_channel variable (line 60)
+ * enter your token in the token variable (line 150)
 * Save
 ### Run the code and enjoy